Register Early! Minimize your Cost!

-Do not cross a solid or double yellow line.
+- Do not cross a solid or double yellow line.

-Properly wear a CPSC-approved helmet.
+- Properly wear a CPSC-approved helmet.

-NO aerobars on your bike
+- NO aerobars on your bike.

-ONE earbud is legal, two is not… don’t block out other cyclists and traffic!
+- ONE earbud is legal, two is not… don’t block out other cyclists and traffic!

 Help keep Day of the Tread be a safe and fun event for everyone!

 Report rule violations to info@dayofthetread.
-Please include your name, contact info, the violator’s rider number, locations and details.
+Please include your name, contact info, the violator’s rider number, location and details.
 We’ll follow up!
 Thank you for helping us to keep The Day of the Tread safe for all cyclists!